Adrienne Jansen and carina gallegos

 Drawing on their time spent with immigrant and refugee communities, their words delicately lift the veil that separates us, providing a moving exploration of the refugee and immigrant experience.
 All of Us is a timely reminder of the humanity that perseveres at the core of this global debate.

-Available from October 2018 from Landing Press and good New Zealand bookstores.
+Available from Landing Press and good New Zealand bookstores.

 See the video of the title poem from the collection here.